All-Natural Bunny Toys and Treats

 Dried Papaya and Pineapple

 This tropical fruit makes a delicious treat for bunnies 3 months and older, but it also contains beneficial digestive enzymes.
-Feed long-haired rabbits one cube per day to help prevent the formation of hairballs.
+The pineapple comes in small, single-serving sized cubes, and the papaya is in longer strips (a 1/2" slice equals 1 serving.)
+Feed long-haired rabbits one serving per day to help prevent the formation of hairballs.

-Made from dried maize leaves or rye grass, please specify whichever your bunny prefers.
+Made from dried meadow hay or rye grass, please specify whichever your bunny prefers.
 Perfect for tossing and flipping.
 One of our most popular rabbit toys!

 4" Chew Rings $1.75

 Small bag $1.75 Quart-size bag $5.75